Functions on Antipower Prefix Lengths of the Thue-Morse Word: Introduction

-In Section 2 of this paper, we prove some simpler propositions which end up being very useful for Section 3, where we provide bounds for $\mathfrak{K}(n)$ for odd integers $n$.
-In Section 4, we use those results to prove the second half of the above conjecture and improve the lower bound for $\liminf\limits_{k \to \infty} \frac{\gamma(k)}{k}$ to $\frac{3}{4}$.
-As suggested in \cite{Defant}, we also study $\Gamma(k)-\gamma(k)$, showing that this quanitity is linear in $k$ in Section 4.
+In Section \ref{Preliminary} of our paper, we note some simpler propositions which end up being very useful for Section \ref{BoundsK}, where we provide bounds for $\mathfrak{K}(n)$ for odd integers $n$.
+In Section \ref{BoundsGamma}, we use our results from Section \ref{BoundsK} to prove Conjecture \ref{DefantConjecture} (b) and improve the lower bound for $\liminf\limits_{k \to \infty} \frac{\gamma(k)}{k}$ to $\frac{3}{4}$, thus making progress towards solving Conjecture \ref{DefantConjecture} (a).
+As suggested in \cite{Defant}, we also study $\Gamma(k)-\gamma(k)$ and show that $\Gamma(k)-\gamma(k)$ grows linearly in $k$ in Section \ref{BoundsGamma}.
 We summarize our results in the following theorem: